 The Company makes purchasing and manufacturing decisions principally based upon firm sales orders from customers, projected customer requirements and the availability and pricing of raw materials.
 Future events that could adversely affect these decisions and result in significant charges to the Company's operations include miscalculating customer requirements, technology changes which render certain raw materials and finished goods obsolete, loss of customers and/or cancellation of sales orders, stock rotation with distributors and termination of distribution agreements.
-The Company writes down its inventory for estimated obsolescence or unmarketable inventory equal to the difference between the cost of inventory and the estimated market value based on the aforementioned assumptions.
-As of December 31, 2012 and 2011, the Company had reserves for excess or obsolete inventory of \$5.5 million and \$4.8 million, respectively.
+The Company reduces the carrying value of its inventory by a reserve for estimated obsolescence or unmarketable inventory equal to the difference between the cost of inventory and the estimated market value based on the aforementioned assumptions.
+As of December 31, 2013 and 2012, the Company had reserves for excess or obsolete inventory of \$3.9 million and \$5.5 million, respectively.
 If actual market conditions are less favorable than those projected by management, additional inventory write-downs may be required.

-When the value of inventory is written down, it is never written back up.
-When inventory that has been written down is subsequently used in the manufacturing process, the lower adjusted cost of the material is charged to cost of sales.
-Should any of this inventory be used in the manufacturing process for customer orders, the improved gross profit will be recognized at the time the completed product is shipped and the sale is recorded.
+Once the carrying value of inventory is reduced to its estimated fair value, its carrying value is never restored to the previous level.
+When such inventory is subsequently used in the manufacturing process, the lower adjusted cost of the material is charged to cost of sales and the improved gross profit is recognized at the time the completed product is shipped and the sale is recorded.